-Juniper is designed with a focus on local tasks, and on visualizing node attributes and topology-attribute interaction.
-We employ a bottomup graph visualization technique [48, 49] where analysts start with a query and expand the network on demand.
-As such, it is well suited to answer questions about specific subnetworks, but cannot give largescale overviews of the network.
+Juniper is designed to support focus tasks, specifically the types of tasks that are concerned with both topology and attributes.
+We employ a bottom-up graph visualization technique [49, 50] where analysts start with a query and expand the network on demand.
+As such, it is well suited to answer questions about specific subnetworks, but it cannot give large-scale overviews of the network.